 Each class have sessions with our PE coach, and another weekly PE session with Mr Flint.

 On Friday's after school we will be running a Football and Multisports Club for children in Years 3-6.
 Scroll down for details about how to book.

 How to set up a log in for our Friday Sports After School Club:

 Step 2.
 Select parent login in the top right-hand corner

 Step 3.
 Complete the new parent registration form and click register, at this point you will receive a confirmation email.
 Please note this email may go in to your junk folder, please mark it as safe.

 Step 4.
 Once you have completed your registration you will then need to add your child or children

 Step 5.
 Select the relevant After School Club and proceed to select required days.

 PE & Sport Premium is funding provided to primary schools to enhance the provision of PE and sport.
 The Government has committed to keeping the funding in place until 2020.
 It is for schools to decide how the PE and Sport funding is spent.
 To find out more about this and read our annual report please click here.

 In July 2017 we were delighted to be successful, in gaining the School Games Silver Mark.
-The School Games Mark is a government led awards scheme launched in 2012 to reward schools for their commitment to the development of competition across their school and into the community.
+The School Games Mark is a government led awards scheme which was set up to reward schools for their commitment to the development of competition across their school and into the community.